lucyhorowitz/MathRepository/notes/definitions/comeager.md

 Let $X$ be a [[topological space]].
 A set $A\subset X$ is **comeager** if its complement is [[meager]].

 https://www.wikidata.org/wiki/Q97623888
-#todo in WikiData it only has the british spellign of meager
+#todo in WikiData it only has the british spelling of meager